Kate Tsui: Film career

-Aside from her acting career in television, Kate also experienced success in developing her career in the film industry.
-In 2007, through a series of auditions, Tsui was cast as the female lead, alongside A-list actors Tony Leung Ka-fai and Simon Yam, in Eye in the Sky, which is a film produced by Johnnie To and directed by Yau Nai-hoi.
-With her performance in Eye in the Sky, Tsui earned the Best Newcomer – Gold Award from Hong Kong Film Directors' Guild 2007, as well as Hong Kong Film Award for Best New Performer from the 27th Hong Kong Film Awards, held in 2008.
+Tsui debuted in film in 2007 as the female lead in Eye in the Sky, produced by Johnnie To and directed by Yau Nai-hoi., alongside Tony Leung Ka-fai and Simon Yam.
+Her performance earned her the Best Newcomer – Gold Award from the Hong Kong Film Directors' Guild and Best New Performer at the 27th Hong Kong Film Awards (2008).

-In 2009, Kate starred in I Corrupt All Cops, a Hong Kong crime drama, directed by Wong Jing, who was impressed with the success of her debut performance in Eye in the Sky.
-Eason Chan, who plays Tsui's husband in the film, said Tsui's character is based on Shuang'er from The Deer and the Cauldron.
+In 2009, she starred in I Corrupt All Cops, a Hong Kong crime drama, directed by Wong Jing, who was impressed with the success of her debut performance in Eye in the Sky.
+Eason Chan, who plays her husband in the film, said Tsui's character is based on Shuang'er from The Deer and the Cauldron.

-In 2010, Kate starred in the Wuxia film, 14 Blades, alongside Donnie Yen, Zhao Wei, and Wu Chun.
+In 2010, she starred in the Wuxia film 14 Blades, alongside Donnie Yen, Zhao Wei, and Wu Chun.

-In 2011, Kate reprised her role as Paris Yiu Ho Ho from the TVB series Lives of Omission in its film sequel, Turning Point 2, in which she starred opposite Francis Ng.
-Playing a character with a mental disorder in the film, Kate said that collaborating with Ng was a valuable experience because Ng was extremely willing to teach and give her suggestions about her acting and performances.
+In 2011, Tsui reprised her role as Paris Yiu Ho from the TVB series Lives of Omission in its film sequel, Turning Point 2, in which she starred opposite Francis Ng.
+Playing a character with a mental disorder in the film, she said while collaborating with Ng, was a valuable experience because he was extremely willing to teach and give her suggestions about her acting and performances.
 From working with Tsui, Ng had openly praised her for her acting potential.

-In 2013, Kate took part in a comedy film, I Love Hong Kong 2013.
+In 2013, she took part in a comedy film, I Love Hong Kong 2013.
 It is also the first film that veteran actress, Veronica Yip, has taken part in since her retirement in 1996.
-In the film, Kate plays the younger version of Yip's character.
-The producer of the film, Eric Tsang, specifically praised Kate for providing the best performance out of the entire cast, referring to it as a "Best Actress performance".
+In the film, Tsui plays the younger version of Yip's character.
+The producer of the film, Eric Tsang, specifically praised her for providing the best performance out of the entire cast, referring to it as a "Best Actress performance".
 In the same year, Tsui was also cast in Giddens Ko film, A Choo, alongside Ariel Lin and Kai Ko.

-In 2015, Kate was cast in the thriller film, Knock Knock, Who's There?.
+In 2015, Tsui was cast in the thriller film, Knock Knock, Who's There?
 The film is the first directorial effort by veteran actress, Carrie Ng.
-Tsui said that upon receiving the script, she had intended to reject the role because of the frightening content.
-However, Tsui eventually agreed to the role due to Ng's persistence and persuasion.
-With reference to collaborating with Kate, Ng said that Tsui is a very professional and admirable actress.
+She said she had intended to reject the role upon receiving the script because of the frightening content.
+However, she eventually agreed to the role due to Francis Ng's persistence and persuasion.
+With reference to collaborating with Tsui, Ng said that she is a very professional and admirable actress.